Drainage or Plumbing issue?

 Sewage Pump Stations

-Here at Kent Drainage, we take pride in fully understanding your pump usage and requirements before making our recommendations.
+Here at KD Drainage, we take pride in fully understanding your pump usage and requirements before making our recommendations.

 What is a Sewage Pump Station?

 A sewage pumping station, in simple terms, moves sewage from one site to another uphill site when gravity cannot carry out this process naturally.
 In normal circumstances, sewer pipes carry sewage away from a building and into the main sewers, relying on gravity to push any waste into the main sewer.
 In areas where the main sewer sits on a level of ground higher than these domestic sewage pipes (found in houses and buildings), this sewage needs to be transported using a sewage pumping station.

 A sewage pump is used to transfer both liquids and solids in sewage to a different location and are specifically designed to enable these solids to easily pass through, without clogging up the pump or pipework.
 A sewage pump is installed at the lowest point of the sewage basin in both households and commercial businesses.

 Inside a pumping station is a large tank with an inlet, an outlet and one or more pumps inside that use electricity.
 This is connected to the sewage pipes from a house or building.
 This tank (often known as a wet well), will collect all sewage until this reaches a certain level.
 When this happens, a float switch activates the pump.
 A motor begins to rotate, and the pump propels the wastewater through pressurisation to the next point of call, pushing it towards the entry point of the main sewer.
 Pump stations are usually installed when a gravity drain cannot be installed due to difference in drain levels.

 There are many instances where you may need a sewage pump station installed, specifically if gravity cannot be relied on to transport the sewage from your household to the main sewer.
 However, if unsure, call KD Drainage today to speak to one of our drainage specialists directly.